Mia1983Song/WeatherApp/README.md

 ## Introduction

 WeatherApp is a React Native app designed to provide weather information using the OpenWeatherMap API.
 It allows users to view weather data for their current location or search for a different city.
-The app also provides customization options for units and cities.
+The app features a responsive UI with dark mode support, smooth animations, and provides customization options for units and display preferences.

 ## Technologies